-- 1 El Niño events.
-At the low-level, all of three groups of El Niño events are generally - 2 characterized by the SLP anomalies of a see-saw pattern between the Western and Eastern - 3 Hemispheres although the amplitudes of the SLP anomalies are different (Fig. 7).
-For El Niño - 4 Modoki II (Fig. 7c), the negative SLP anomaly center shifts northward to the subtropical North - 5 Pacific in association with the underlying anomalous SST warming (Fig. 2).
-Fig. 7 also features - 6 that the westerly wind anomalies appear in the tropical Pacific for all groups of El Niño. - 7 Compared with canonical El Niño, the westerly wind anomalies in the tropical Pacific are - 8 weaker, and shift westward for El Niño Modoki I and II (Fig. 7).
-Although all groups of El Niño - 9 events show the positive SLP anomalies in the Indian Ocean, the distinguished differences are - still featured by the east-west gradient of SLP anomalies and wind anomalies.
-The anomalous - SLP anomalies for canonical El Niño and El Niño Modoki I in the tropical Indian Ocean are - characterized by the anomaly higher in the eastern Indian Ocean and lower in the western Indian - Ocean (Figs. 7a and 7b).
-The positive SLP anomaly centers in the southeast tropical Indian - Ocean locate roughly 20° to the southwest of center of the heating sink shown in Fig. 6, - confirming the Rossby-wave response (Gill 1980).
-The anomalous anticyclone therefore - enhances the surface easterly wind anomalies off Java-Sumatra in favorable of triggering and - developing the positive IOD (Yu et al. 2005).
-For El Niño Modoki II (Fig. 7c), the SLP anomaly - in the western Indian Ocean is higher than that in the eastern Indian Ocean, indicating the east- - west SLP gradient in the tropical Indian Ocean is opposite to these for canonical El Niño and El - Niño Modoki I. This SLP anomaly pattern in the Indian Ocean is favorable for the westerly - 21 wind anomalies in the eastern tropical Indian Ocean.
-The enhancement of the anomalous - 22 westerly wind off Java-Sumatra piles up warm surface water in the eastern Indian Ocean and - thus tends to form a negative IOD event.
+Due to the different patterns of the precipitation anomalies, it is expected that the large-scale atmospheric circulation over the tropical Indo-Pacific is different for the various groups of El Niño events.
+At the low-level, all of three groups of El Niño events are generally characterized by the SLP anomalies of a see-saw pattern between the Western and Eastern Hemispheres although the amplitudes of the SLP anomalies are different (Fig. 7).
+For El Niño Modoki II (Fig. 7c), the negative SLP anomaly center shifts northward to the subtropical North Pacific in association with the underlying anomalous SST warming (Fig. 2).
+Figure 7 also features that the westerly wind anomalies appear in the tropical Pacific for all groups of El Niño.
+Compared with canonical El Niño, the westerly wind anomalies in the tropical Pacific are weaker, and shift westward for El Niño Modoki I and II (Fig. 7).
+Although all groups of El Niño events show the positive SLP anomalies in the Indian Ocean, the distinguished differences are still featured by the east-west gradient of SLP anomalies and wind anomalies.
+The anomalous SLP anomalies for canonical El Niño and El Niño Modoki I in the tropical Indian Ocean are characterized by the anomaly higher in the eastern Indian Ocean and lower in the western Indian Ocean (Fig. 7a, b).
+The positive SLP anomaly centers in the southeast tropical Indian Ocean locate roughly 20° to the southwest of center of the heating sink shown in Fig. 6, confirming the Rossby-wave response (Gill 1980).
+The anomalous anticyclone therefore enhances the surface easterly wind anomalies off Java-Sumatra in favorable of triggering and developing the positive IOD (Yu et al. 2005).
+For El Niño Modoki II (Fig. 7c), the SLP anomaly in the western Indian Ocean is higher than that in the eastern Indian Ocean, indicating the east-west SLP gradient in the tropical Indian Ocean is opposite to these for canonical El Niño and El Niño Modoki I. This SLP anomaly pattern in the Indian Ocean is favorable for the westerly wind anomalies in the eastern tropical Indian Ocean.
+The enhancement of the anomalous westerly wind off Java-Sumatra piles up warm surface water in the eastern Indian Ocean and thus tends to form a negative IOD event.